CrystarRay/TTG-Tech-Task/README.md

         return fullName.isNotEmpty() && phoneNumber.isNotEmpty() && email.isNotEmpty()
     }

-    private fun saveToFirestore(userDetails: HashMap<String, Any>) {
-        // Implement Firestore saving logic
-        // This is a placeholder for the Firestore API call }
 }
 ```
 The `ContactInformationFragment` represents the final phase in the lottery entry process.
 We already have the ticket amount and date passed from the last fragment.